Villa Petrolea: The park

 The Villa Petrolea park had an area of 10.5 hectares and designed by landscape architects from Poland.
 The oil-saturated earth was covered by fertile soil shipped from Lankaran, the subtropical part of Azerbaijan.
 The problem of fresh water was solved by constantly importing water from the Volga on ships travelling from Astrakhan which used it as ballast instead of sacks of sand.

 Plants were brought from the subtropical parts of the Caucasus, as well as from various cities across Russia and Europe.
 In total, about 80,000 plants, including fruit trees, were planted in the garden.

 After the establishment of the Soviet rule, the park was expanded to 15 hectares, and in 1931 it was named Rote Fahne (German for "Red Banner") which marked the handing over of the Transferable Red Banner from the oil workers of Baku to the Berlin proletariat in 1925.
 In 1941, due to the Nazi attack on the Soviet Union, the park was renamed Nizami Park, which name it carries to this day.

 Modern state

 Reconstruction of the Nobel mansion

 In the Soviet times, the buildings fell in disuse.
-They living quarters were demolished, while the theatre and the club were destroyed in a fire.
+Their living quarters were demolished, while the theatre and the club were destroyed in a fire.
 The mansion was largely neglected prior to the 2000s.
 In 2004, a public organization named the Baku Nobel Heritage Fund was established.
 Under its leadership, the Nobel mansion was completely restored and renovated.
 On 25 April 2008, it opened its doors for its first visitors.